Explore UCD

 Approaches to Teaching and Learning:

 This module combines large-group and small-group teaching through a weekly lecture and seminar.
 Weekly lectures provide overviews of weekly topics, with focus on key historical events, trends and debates.
 Weekly seminars focus on small-group active/task-based learning using secondary sources relating to the weekly topic.
-Autonomous learning is nurtured through required preparatory reading each week and a mid-term assignment which is preparatory to the end-of-semester essay.
-Key research, writing and citation skills are incorporated into seminar work and are advanced and assessed in the mid-term assignment and end-of-semester essay.
+Autonomous learning is nurtured through required preparatory reading each week and a mid-term assignment which is preparatory to the end-of-semester exam.
+Key research, writing and citation skills are incorporated into seminar work and are advanced and assessed in the mid-term assignment and end-of-semester exam.

 Requirements, Exclusions and Recommendations